nickda/aws-bootcamp-cruddur-2023/journal/week1.md

 >I struggled a little bit with forming the URL correctly. e.g., when the URL had a trailing slash like this: `https://4567-${GITPOD_WORKSPACE_ID}.${GITPOD_WORKSPACE_CLUSTER_HOST}/api/activities/home/`, the healthcheck would fail.

->Additionally, if using curl for healthcheck it needs to be installed into the controller.
+>Additionally, if using curl for healthcheck it needs to be installed into the container.
 Hence, the Dockerfile update:
 ```dockerfile
 RUN apt-get update
 RUN apt-get install -y gcc